rflynn/imgmin/README.txt

 is low cost to deploy and run and can yield appreciable and direct benefits in the form of improving webserver efficiency, reducing website latency, and most importantly improving overall viewer experience.
-This method is generally applicable and can be applied to websites over many properties.
+This method is generally applicable and can be applied to any website containing JPEG images.